turbot/guardrails-docs/docs/getting-started/getting-started-gcp/prepare-project/index.md

 # Prepare a GCP project for import to Guardrails

-In this guide, you will prepare an AWS account to be imported into Guardrails by deploying an IAM access role using a CloudFormation template.
+In this guide you will prepare a GCP project for import into Guardrails using the least-privileged roles, and minimal set of enabled APIs, necessary for the task.

 This is the first guide in the *Getting started with GCP* series.

-**Prerequisites**:
+**Prerequisites**

 - Access to the Turbot Guardrails console with admin privilege.